ilhambara/100-days-of-code/log.md

 **Today's Progress**: Into The Third Project: Build a Product Landing Page. (part 1)

-**Thoughts:** While I'm working on this project, it encouraged me to release the best that I can.
+**Thoughts:** While working on this project, it encouraged me to release the best that I can.
 Still didn't lose any single point to enjoying things.

 ### Day 16: August 26, 2020